mozilla-bteam/bmo/docs/en/rst/api/core/v1/user.rst

 can_login           boolean   A boolean value to indicate if the user can login
                               into Bugzilla.
 email_enabled       boolean   A boolean value to indicate if bug-related mail will
                               be sent to the user or not.
-login_denied_text   string    A text field that holds the reason for disabling a
+Only users in the *disableusers* group can see this field. login_denied_text   string    A text field that holds the reason for disabling a user from logging into Bugzilla.
+If empty then the user account is enabled; otherwise it is disabled/closed.
+Only users in the *disableusers*
+                              group can see this field.
-                              user from logging into Bugzilla.
-If empty then the user account is enabled; otherwise it is disabled/closed. groups              array     Groups the user is a member of.
-If the currently logged in user is querying their own account or is a member of the 'editusers' group, the array will contain all the groups that the user is a member of.
+groups              array     Groups the user is a member of.
+If the currently
+                              logged in user is querying their own account or is a member of a privileged permission group, the array will contain all the groups that the user is a member of.
                               Otherwise, the array will only contain groups that the logged in user can bless.
 Each object describes